 A first thing we noticed, most papers and articles discussing the origin of the tribe's name of the Frisians generally have the assumption that Frisians already carried their name when the Romans arrived.
 In other words, in this scenario, the Romans marched into the area, inquired at the long-haired locals living in the watery mess about who they were and how they named themselves.
 In a low-throat voice, the answer must have sounded something like 'phraise'.
 Et voilá, the name explained!
 Unfortunately, those Roman visitors forgot to inquire what the name meant.

 When reasoning from the assumption that Frisians had filed their tribal name at the then civil registry before Roman troops entered the territory, another issue has to be dealt with to explain the origin of the name.
 Namely, whether Frisians were a Germanic people or a Celtic people, or perhaps an admixture thereof.
-If they spoke a Celtic language, and the linguistic odds are becoming stronger and stronger they were indeed (Schrijver 2017; check also our post Barbarians riding to the Capital to claim rights on farmland), you'll have to construct a different theory than when they spoke another language (Van Renswoude 2012).
+If they spoke a Celtic language, and the linguistic odds are becoming stronger and stronger they were indeed (Schrijver 2017; check also our blog post Barbarians riding to the Capital to claim rights on farmland), you'll have to construct a different theory than when they spoke another language (Van Renswoude 2012).
 To put it simply, if Frisians were Celts and uttered the word 'phraise', it must have meant something else than if they were a Germanic people and used the same word.
 This theory therefore gets stuck in the (sea) mud quickly.

 Hawar, for many centuries after the arrival of the Romans, nobody cared what the name of the Frisians meant anyway.
 Not among Frisians themselves.
 Not among the rest of the world.
 Until, let’s say, two centuries ago when history and Romanticism were hot, and every country, proud national state and its peoples were trying to prove they had the most ancient roots.
 If not the oldest, then surely more noble and older than their neighbours'.
 Frisians played this 'I am the noblest and most ancient' game as well.
 Passionately even, and already in the second half of the fifteenth century!